-- Prior to the early 1970s, sea urchins in California were considered nothing more than pests, but now the export value of California's sea urchin fishery is a multi-million dollar industry?
+- Before the early 1970s, sea urchins in California were considered nothing more than pests, but now the export value of California's sea urchin fishery is a multi-million dollar industry?

-- Many species enjoy eating coralline algae?
-This is not necessarily bad unless you place too many in number or of large size in a tank where their appetite can exceed the amount of coralline growth available for them to feed on.
-If this is a concern, you might think about placing a few urchins, such as Variegated Urchins (Lytechinus variegatus), in the sump to help remove excess coralline, micro and macro algae growth there.
+- That many species enjoy eating coralline algae?
+This is not necessarily bad unless you place too many in a tank where their appetite can exceed the amount of coralline growth available for them to feed on.
+If this is a concern, you might think about placing a few urchins, such as Variegated Urchins (Lytechinus variegatus), in the sump to help remove excess coralline, micro, and macroalgae growth there.

 - Some species are particularly predatory, and many do not eat algae at all?